Hugo Rodallega: International career

 In 2005, Rodallega was selected in Colombia's squad for the U-20 South American Championship.
 He made his debut in Colombia's opening game against Bolivia.
 He came onto the pitch as a half-time substitute, and went on to score four goals in the second half of the match.
 Colombia finished the tournament as champions as Rodallega became the tournament's all-time top goal scorer with a total of 11 goals in nine games, beating Luciano Galletti's record of nine goals.
 Rodallega was also selected for the FIFA U-20 World Cup, but failed to live up to expectations and was dropped from the team after the group stages as Colombia lost against Argentina in the second round.

 Rodallega's senior international debut was in a friendly against Venezuela.
 He briefly played in goal during Colombia's final tournament game at the 2007 Copa América, when first string goalkeeper Róbinson Zapata was given a red card and Colombia had no more available substitutes.
 He was able to complete the game with Colombia winning 1–0.

-On 30 April 2008, Rodallega scored two goals, assisted 1 goal and got a penalty awarded for his country in a 5–2 friendly match victory over Venezuela, being hailed by many Colombians as the return of "Rodagol" who scored 11 goals in the Sub 20 WC qualifier tournament in 2005.